dandanhub/data-structure-and-algorithms/Java/TreeMap.md

 Removes and returns a key-value mapping associated with the greatest key in this map, or null if the map is empty.
 ~~~

+3. NavigableMap<K,V>	subMap(K fromKey, boolean fromInclusive, K toKey, boolean toInclusive)
+Returns a view of the portion of this map whose keys range from fromKey to toKey.

+4. SortedMap<K,V>	subMap(K fromKey, K toKey)
+Returns a view of the portion of this map whose keys range from fromKey, inclusive, to toKey, exclusive.

+5. Map.Entry<K,V>	higherEntry(K key)
+Returns a key-value mapping associated with the least key strictly greater than the given key, or null if there is no such key.

+6. Map.Entry<K,V>	lowerEntry(K key)
+Returns a key-value mapping associated with the greatest key strictly less than the given key, or null if there is no such key.

 ## TreeSet
 1. 	lower(E e)
 ~~~